Our Staff

 • Highlight: My passion thrives at the intersection of cybersecurity and distributed systems, where I’ve contributed to leading-edge projects with IBM, UNSW, and CSIRO.
 At IBM, I crafted a blockchain identity management module for the Food Trust, underscoring cybersecurity’s vital role in supply chain integrity.
 At UNSW, my work on blockchain for decentralized energy resource management marked a significant advancement toward secure, efficient energy systems.
 Now with CSIRO’s Data61, I focus on integrating advanced security in consumer energy resources and the broader grid.
 This journey embodies not just technological innovation but my commitment to addressing global challenges, driving us toward a secure, sustainable future through ground-breaking solutions.

-• Seung is a software engineer at CSIRO’s Data61 and has been with the organisation since 2018.
+• Seung is a Principal Software Engineer at CSIRO’s Data61 and has been with the organisation since 2018.
 In 2002, he started his professional career as a research engineer in the Automatic Sorting and Processing Research team, ETRI.
 He developed an OCR (optical character recognition) engine successfully for automated mail sorting systems.
 From mid-2011, Seung worked as a Senior Software Engineer at Lexxe Pty Ltd in Sydney, Australia.
 His responsibilities included developing a sentiment search engine using sentiment analysis technologies, which he did successfully.
 His current research interests include cyber security, natural language processing and machine learning.

 • Address: MARSFIELD, NSW 2122, AUSTRALIA